pangeacyber/pangea-go/pangea-sdk/README.md

 - Service: [Secure Audit Log](https://pangea.cloud/services/secure-audit-log/)
 - Endpoint: [/v1/log](https://pangea.cloud/docs/api/audit#log-an-entry)

-We need two things to initialize your client: a `Token` and `Domain`.
+We need two things to initialize your client: a `Token` and `BaseURLTemplate`.
 These can be found on the service overview page.
 For the Secure Audit Log service, go to
 <https://console.pangea.cloud/service/audit> and take a look at the
-"Configuration Details" box where it has "Default Token" and "Domain" listed.
+"Configuration Details" box where it has "Default Token" and "BaseURLTemplate" listed.

 Go ahead and set the token and domain as environment variables in our terminal.